kosak/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

-# The Custom Actions LIbrary
+# Background

+The purpose of this library is to add a "Custom Action" to our Advanced Installer package.
+This custom action does the actions needed to manipulate the Windows Registry in order to do things like

+1. detect whether the version of Office installed is 32 or 64 bit
+2. Add the special keys that tell Excel to open an Excel Add-In at startup

+# Information about this library

+This library is a .NET 4.8.0 Class Library with some special boilerplate code provided by Advanced Installer.

+.NET 4.8.0 is pretty old at this point, but I chose it because (I believe) it is guaranteed to be present on Windows 10/11 installations.
+Note that this is *not* the runtime used by the Excel Add-In itself; that add-in uses a much more modern runtime (.NET 8).
+This is just the runtime used to support the custom actions (registry manipulations) in the installer.

-This library was created by adding a Visual Studio Extension from Advanced Installer to Visual Studio.
+This library and its boilerplate code were created by adding a Visual Studio Extension provided by Advanced Installer to Visual Studio.
 The process for adding the extension is documented here:

 https://www.advancedinstaller.com/user-guide/create-dot-net-ca.html